vicmortelmans/xslt-in-the-browser/README.md

 * msxls2xml.xslt - stylesheet that transforms Microsoft 2003 Spreadsheet XML format into a more semantical XML format (actually, an HTML table with speciall classes)
 * msxlsx2xml.xslt - stylesheet that transforms Microsoft Office Open XML format (XLSX) into a more semantical XML format
 * processing.html - webpage for demo purpose only and where some information on the different types of placeholders is stored

-Note: for some unknown reason, the demo is not completely working in IE9 in compatibility mode, but it does work in standard mode... and I've got another project that does work in both modes.